 The 144 emigrants, men and women, would all be equal, having no leader or someone with a superior status.
 The scientists that planned this Odyssey decided on this approach, since it would be the only way of realizing a society of free sex.

 The anarchists of the Tropics pointed out the paradox: An authoritative society chooses as preferable the model of the collective administration for the first settlement.
 The media ignored or distorted the statement of the 13th Federation.

-The inhabitants were adapted quickly in the Ark, as if participating in a reality show.
+The inhabitants were adapted quickly to the Ark, as if participating in a reality show.